 What are the types of sinus surgery?

-- Functional endoscopic sinus surgery (FESS): This is the most common type of sinus surgery.
+- Functional Endoscopic Sinus Surgery (FESS): This is the most common type of sinus surgery.
 It can be performed on an outpatient basis.
-This is done using a special endoscope that is inserted into the nose through the nostril (a telescope) to see the inside of the nose and the entrances to the sinuses.
-Then other instruments are used through the same nostril to perform the procedure.
+This is done using a special scope that is inserted into the nose through the nostril (a telescope) to see the inside of the nose and the entrances to the sinuses.

 - Image-guided sinus surgery: In this procedure, sinus surgery is often performed with an image-guided system that uses computerized tomography (CT) scans to help the surgeon identify anatomical structures and remove as little nasal tissue as possible.
 This system helps the ENT doctor know when to approach the edge of the sinuses and thus ensures the integrity of the sinuses.